 - Diagnosing of, and administering treatments for, various ailments and forms of lameness

 Heloise started riding around the age of 7 and started playing polo at 13.
-Heloise and Sean recently got married after meeting through polo in 2006 and Heloise now has a 1 goal grass handicap and her arena handicap is 2 goals.
-She is a member of the Brazilian women’s team ‘Amazons’ and represented Great Britain in the first ever Ladies International tournament in Iran against Iran and Australia.
-Heloise has been awarded MVP (most valuable player) on numerous occasions over the years.
+Heloise married Sean in 2013 after meeting through polo in 2006.
+Heloise has a grass handicap of 1 goal an arena handicap of 3 goals and Ladies handicap of 6.
+She represented Great Britain in the first ever Ladies International tournament in Iran against Iran and Australia with a victory for GB.

 She is a skilled, strong female player with a passion for polo, and is an enthusiastic, encouraging and talented instructor.